more03625/be-beast/github/github-docs.md

 ## What is git

-1. Git is the most popular version control system which records the chages in the code in the special database called repository.
+1. Git is the most popular version control system which records the changes in the code in the special database called repository.

 2. We can revert code anytime.

 3. **Git is the distributed version control system**. here all team members has the copy of the project, with its history on their machine.

-4. If the central server is offline we can sync our work directly with others (Git, mercurial) are the examples of distributed version controll systems.
+4. If the central server is offline we can sync our work directly with others (Git, mercurial) are the examples of distributed version control systems.

 ## Using Git